 MH: Are many of your friends coming to the demo?

 Akil: More and more are joining all the time.
 I was all by myself the first time and unfortunately there weren’t many young people either.
 But this also had an advantage amongst those who were a bit younger, we all met up and told each other that we had to somehow invite more friends.
 We met every Sunday after the demo to discuss further plans and things and our numbers grew every time.
 I always try to invite friends from different friendship groups.
-I think it’s really important that everyone, from all the areas of the city and from all the various social standings, know about and talk about Europe and what the European Union stands for.
+I think it’s really important that everyone, from all the areas of the city and from all the various social standings, knows about and talks about Europe and what the European Union stands for.

 MH: You often hear the accusation that young people are apolitical.
 Do you also see this?